Selecting the Correct Wire Gauge when Wiring a Ring Video Doorbell Pro

-If you're wiring up a Ring Video Doorbell, it's important to use the correct wire gauge.
+If you're wiring a Ring Video Doorbell, it's important to use the correct wire gauge.
 If the wire is too large it can be hard to manipulate and if it's too small may not be adequate to transmit power.
-This article will give you a quick guide on how to estimate the gauge of a wire and let you know which gauge is best for the Ring Video Doorbell Pro.
+This article will give you a quick guide on how to estimate the gauge of a wire and let you know which gauge is best for the Ring Wired Doorbell Plus.

 18-Gauge Wire (Usable)